Actyx/Actyx/web/developer.actyx.com/docs/pond/pond-extensions.md

 ### Getting Started

-The Actyx Project CLI is available as [a npm package](https://www.npmjs.com/package/@actyx-contrib/react-pond).
+The Actyx Project CLI is available as [an npm package](https://www.npmjs.com/package/@actyx-contrib/react-pond).
 You can also find documentation there.